powdygirl06/MyStudyPractice/Math/Problem/README.md

-1.The first data set (File name: Demo1) consists of gene expression measurements of 5 genes from 150 women with a family history of breast cancer.
-The objective of the study is to compare the mean gene expression profile for 5 selected genes related to breast cancer.
-This will allow the researcher to identify genes that are co-expressed (expressed in the same way).
+1. Consider the second data set (File name: TestDemo1).
+Data consists of blood ferritin level (dependent variable) and age (measured in months, independent variable) for 400 children un- der the age of 3 years, where the children belong to two groups (200 children in each group).

     a.
-Write down the appropriate linear regression model that allows you to address the study objective.
-Give descriptions of what the dependent and independent variables are.
+Using graphs, examine the relationship between ferritin and age for both groups, use colour to distinguish children between the two groups (include the graph in your solutions).
+Do you think the relationship between ferritin and age are the same (or different) for the two groups of children?

     b.
-Using the model you specified above, perform regression analysis in R. Provide estimates for the mean gene expression for all the five genes.
-Show how you get these estimates from the estimates of the regression coeﬀicients (show your calculations).
+Write down a unified regression model that allows you to model the relationship between ferritin and age for both groups in one single model.
+Perform the analysis in R and provide interpretation of all the regression coeﬀicients.

     c.
-Formulate the hypothesis of equal means (H0 :  µ1  =  µ2  = µ3 = µ4 = µ5) using the regression coeﬀicients and provide the appropriate test statistic along with its distribution.
+Formulate the hypothesis of equal slopes and provide the appro- priate test statistic along with its distribution.
+Perform the test in R and provide the observed test statistic along with its p-values.
+Are you able to reject the hypothesis of equal slopes?

     d.
-Use R to perform the test for the hypothesis in [c.] and provide the observed test statistic along with its p-value.
-Are you able to reject the hypothesis of equal means?
+Formulate the hypothesis (write down the hypothesis) of equal regression line for the two groups of children.
+Perform the test in R, provide the test statistic and the corresponding p-values.
+Are you able to reject the null hypothesis?